Rbuice/LightningMcqueens-Summer23C/Deliverable1.md

 ## 4: Checklist for you to see if you are done
 - [ ] Filled out the complete form from above, all fields are filled and written in full sentences
 - [X] Read the kickoff again to make sure you have all the details
-- [] User Stories that were not completed, were left in the Sprint and a copy created
+- [x] User Stories that were not completed, were left in the Sprint and a copy created
 - [X] Your Quality Policies are accurate and up to date
 - [ ] **Individual** Survey was submitted **individually** (create checkboxes below -- see Canvas to get link)
   - [X] Robert Buice
-  - [ ] Team member 2
+  - [x] Andrea Schoonover
   - [ ] Team member 3
-- [ ] The original of this file was copied for the next Sprint (needed for all but last Sprint where you do not need to copy it anymore)
+- [x] The original of this file was copied for the next Sprint (needed for all but last Sprint where you do not need to copy it anymore)
   - [ ] Basic information (part 1) for next Sprint was included (meaning Spring Planning is complete)
   - [ ] All User Stories have acceptance tests
-  - [ ] User Stories in your new Sprint Backlog have initial tasks which are in New
+  - [x] User Stories in your new Sprint Backlog have initial tasks which are in New
   - [ ] You know how to proceed